gpiozero/gpiozero/docs/recipes.rst

     *not* work in environments like IDLE.

-If you prefer a version that works under IDLE, the following recipe should suffice, but will require that you install the evdev library with ``sudo pip install evdev`` first::
+If you prefer a version that works under IDLE, the following recipe should suffice, but will require that you install the evdev library with ``sudo pip3 install evdev`` first::

     from gpiozero import RyanteckRobot